stneveadomi/helmet_effects/README.md

 +In first person, some of the effects can be seen.

-+The Omni and Oracle effects do not always show up.
++The Oracle effects do not always show up.

 <b>CREDITS:</b>